-Team up in groups of size 2-4 and create a new group on Moodle (Extra credit exercise : group selection), and add all group members.
+- 1. Team up in groups of size up to 4. - 2.
+Create a new group on Moodle (see "Extra credit: group selection"), and add all group members.

 Background

 Do you recall in-class 4, in which we used Z3 to find test cases that differentiate mutants?
 This exercise will build on that one, asking you to differentiate one more pair of mutants.
 You may refer to that exercise if you need to be reminded about how to use Z3: Z3.